You can use our online comment form, contact us by e-mail, call us at 1-800-551-6949, or write:

 We do not have special rates for any other demographic group, such as seniors.

 Day-use parking permits are needed at 25 parks.
-They’re are available by phone at (800) 551-6949, and from state park offices and vendors statewide.
+They’re are available by phone at (800) 551-6949, state park offices, vendors statewide, and online at Reserve America.
 You can buy a 12-month permit, a 24-month permit or a one-day permit.
-More info at day-use parking permits
+More info at day-use parking permits .
+Note: Online buyers receive a temporary permit to print and use.
+The permanent hang tag permit is sent via mail and should arrive within three weeks.

 An Oregon State Parks gift certificate is a perfect present.
-Gift certificates are available from the State Park Information Center, 800-551-6949.
-Visa and MasterCard are accepted.
+Gift certificates are available by contacting 503-986-0707.
+Visa, MasterCard and AMEX are accepted.

 Call the park (or the nearest park to the beach location) to discuss your plans, possible permits, fees and insurance requirements.
 You may also call the Information Line at 800-551-6949 and ask for the phone number of the nearest park.
-Depending on the event, you may need a special use permit for non-traditional activities.
-A non-traditional activity is an activity, gathering or use of park properties, ocean shore or other recreational area that is not defined in park area rules and regulations.
+Depending on the event, you may need a special use permit for "non-traditional park activities," which are outlined in Oregon Administrative Rule.
 Some examples are:

 Wi-fi is not available in Oregon State Parks.
 However, many communities have merchants and public buildings with the service.